 • File a written answer and objections when you’re served.
 Missing documents may show that the party asking for sale lacks clear title.

-• Move the court to stay (pause) the sale until the estate’s title is properly recorded.
+• Move the court to stay (pause) the sale until the estate’s title issues are resolved.

-• Ask for partition by division or allotment.
-Instead of a forced sale, the court may divide the land, or award your sibling a cash equivalent.
+• Ask for partition in kind if appropriate.
+Instead of a forced sale, the court may divide the land.

 3. Seek a Quiet Title or Declaratory Judgment

-If title is clouded by unrecorded documents, a quiet title action under N.C.
-Gen. Stat. § 1-51.2 can clear the record.
+If title is clouded by unrecorded documents, a quiet title action or declaratory judgment action may help clear the record.
 You ask the court to declare who owns the property.
 Once title is clear, you level the playing field and gain standing to protect your interest.

 Key Points to Remember